 The ramification of this is that the heroic productivism—an obsession with a continual creation of novelty—underwriting Bergson’s schema is absolutized, presented as a product (and indeed, an apogee) of natural processes of evolution rather than a contingent and controvertible value judgement.
 “I see in the whole evolution of life on our planet,” he writes, “a crossing of matter by a creative consciousness, and effort to set free, by force of ingenuity and invention, something which in the animal still remains imprisoned and is only finally released when we reach man.”
 As he would have it then, the human individual’s self-optimization involves an attunement to the élan vital of nature itself.
 And yet really, what we witness in his philosophy is the naturalization (in the most literal sense) of a work ethic, projected as fact onto both psychological and ontological planes.
 Seeking some semblance of authenticity at a time of rampant automation, Bergson ends up reifying creativity as an end in itself, transforming the human self into a project for incessant, relentless self-optimization.
 Ironically, the recovery of the true, authentic self turns out to necessitate an ongoing production of the self.

 Bergson’s hopes lie admirably in fostering the genuinely creative potentials of humankind, against the various forces of mechanization and automatism.
 His postulation of experience as irreducible to its quantified, symbolized, or abstracted forms has been pivotal in many subsequent critiques of industrial capitalism, and continues to profoundly influence our understanding of the relationship between humans and technology in all its guises.
 But when examined in retrospect, taking into account a century of developments in industrial and post-industrial culture, what becomes apparent is the extent to which he is unable to shake off the lure of productivism.
-As Byung-Chul Han argues recently, “perpetual self-optimization—as the exemplary neoliberal technology of the self—represents nothing so much as a highly efficient mode of domination and exploitation.”
+As Byung-Chul Han has argued more recently, “perpetual self-optimization—as the exemplary neoliberal technology of the self—represents nothing so much as a highly efficient mode of domination and exploitation.”
 Becoming—the philosophical manoeuvre whereby the self comes to be figured as an endless becoming-other, continually creating oneself anew—has become a norm, an expectation.
 It retains little in the way of ongoing radical potential.
 Indeed, Bergson’s work evinces the same tension that lies at the heart of most contemporary philosophies of becoming, in which this becoming-other is both ontologized as an inherent feature of the real and moralized as a categorical imperative one has to follow in order to find some kind of freedom.
 One is always in becoming, we are told, for this is the very nature of being, and yet one must also learn to become—to take up becoming as a never-ending task.

 Works Cited